FedBiCross: Personalized One-Shot Federated Learning on Medical Images: Experiments

 \subsection{Ablation Study}

-The ablations in Tables~\ref{tab:n5}--\ref{tab:n20} verify the effect of each component.
-For cross-cluster knowledge utilization, bi-level optimization is consistently best.
-On BloodMNIST with $N=5$ and $\alpha=0.1$, intra-cluster reaches 80.01\%, uniform weighting 81.66\%, similarity weighting 82.99\%, and learned weights 85.57\%, showing that adaptive cross-cluster weighting surpasses heuristic designs.
-Removing personalized distillation (w/o PKD) yields large drops, such as 63.84\% to 51.03\% on DermaMNIST with $N=10$, indicating that cluster models alone fail to capture client-specific patterns.
-Removing clustering (w/o Clus) degrades performance further, such as 53.68\% to 48.72\% on TissueMNIST with $N=20$, since the lack of clustering and bi-level optimization prevents personalized distillation from obtaining strong global teachers.
+The ablations in Table~\ref{tab:ablation} verify the effect of each component.
+For cross-cluster knowledge utilization, bi-level optimization consistently outperforms all alternatives.
+On BloodMNIST with $N=5$ and $\alpha=0.1$, the gap from intra-cluster only to the full method exceeds 5 points, with uniform and similarity-weighted cross-cluster schemes falling in between, showing that adaptive weighting surpasses heuristic designs.
+Removing personalized distillation (w/o PKD) yields large drops across all settings, e.g., over 12 points on DermaMNIST with $N=10$ and $\alpha=0.1$, indicating that cluster models alone fail to capture client-specific patterns.
+Removing clustering (w/o Clus) degrades performance further, confirming that clustering is essential for forming effective teachers.